Ahmadreza-SY/TCP-CI/Readme.md

 Argument Name | Description | Required
 --- | --- | ---
--h, --help | Shows the help message and exits. | No -p, --project-path | Path to project's source code which is a git repository. | Yes --language | The main programming language of the project.
+-h, --help | Shows the help message and exits. | No -p, --project-path | Path to project's source code which is a git repository. | No -s, --project-slug | The project's GitHub slug, e.g., apache/commons. | No --language | The main programming language of the project.
 We currently support Java and C/C++ languages and this argument's value for these languages are "java" and "c" respectively. | Yes
 -l, --level | Specifies the granularity of feature extraction.
-It can be one of the two "file" or "function" values. | Yes -o, --ouput-dir | Specifies the directory to save resulting datasets.
+It can be one of the two "file" or "function" values. | Yes -t, --test-path | Specifies the relative root directory of the test source code. | No -o, --ouput-dir | Specifies the directory to save resulting datasets.
 The directory would be created if it doesn't exist. | Yes

+#### Notes
+- At least one of the `--project-path` or `--project-slug` arguments should be provided since the tool requires the source code for analysis.
+- The `--test-path` is only optional for Java projects since test source is found under `src/test` directories in Java projects.

 `history` sub-command arguments: